thosgood/this-weeks-finds/markdown/101-150/week120.md

 Here's another recent product of the Center for Classical and Quantum Gravity here at Penn State:

-9) Laurent Freidel and Kirill Krasnov, "Discrete space-time volume for $3$-dimensional BF theory and quantum gravity", preprint available as [`hep-th/9804185`](https://arxiv.org/abs/hep-th/9804185).
+9) Laurent Freidel and Kirill Krasnov, "Discrete space-time volume for $3$-dimensional $BF$ theory and quantum gravity", preprint available as [`hep-th/9804185`](https://arxiv.org/abs/hep-th/9804185).

 Freidel and Krasnov study the volume of a single $3$-simplex as an observable in the context of the Turaev-Viro model --- a topological